 Here we also see a development from the original ritual of Martin.
 These Martin rituals were probably used in France, but with the help of Besant, many lodges in other countries were founded, most likely with Dharma or a variety.
 Let’s have a look at the Netherlands as case study.

 The first Dutch co-Masons printed both the first English version of Dharma and also the Dutch translation.
 In 1908 there was a second edition of Dharma which for some reason was not translated to Dutch.
-The third 1913 edition -however- were translated and published in 1914.
+The third 1913 edition -however- was translated and published in 1914.
 By that time work was also done on ritual specific to the Dutch federation, rituals that were heavily edited after the rituals that were used in the (“regular”) Grand Orient of the Netherlands.
 Even the two Wardens had to move to other places in the lodge room for these revisions.
 The rituals weren’t changed in one big bang.
 The first revised edition was published in 1915, the second around 1918 and by 1925 the rituals were roughly as those we know today as “Dutch” or “Scottish” rituals.

 But also “Dharma” developed further.
 Charles Leadbeater and James Wedgwood made the rituals even more Theosophical than they already were.
 Some of these versions also reached the Netherlands later, but at the time the Dutch federation wanted all lodges to use the new non-Theosophical rituals, a few lodges split off.
 The one existing lodge of that split off still uses these “English” rituals.

 “English” rituals also came (back) to the Netherlands after colonies fought for self-control and co-Masons from the Dutch Indies came or returned to the Netherlands with their ‘Theosophical’ rituals also called “English”.